 The team must decide how it will build the company's brand and the method or methods it will use to deliver the message about its products.
 The company needs to attract its distribution partners and customers.
-The executive management team will include a corporate marketing structure as part of its strategical structure.
+The executive management team will include a corporate marketing structure as part of its strategic business plan.